‘General Hospital’ Spoilers: The Nurses Ball Begins, Laura & Curtis Find Trouble, & Tears Are Shed Over Oscar

 — General Hospital (@GeneralHospital) May 13, 2019

 As the Nurses Ball begins during Friday’s show and Laura works with Curtis throughout the week to find Ryan, others are preparing to say goodbye to Oscar.
-The Inquisitr shared that Ned and Olivia will step up and share what Oscar asked them to arrange in terms of a memorial service and Kim, Drew, and Josslyn will struggle with this process.
+The Inquisitr shared that Ned and Olivia will step up and share what Oscar asked them to arrange in terms of a memorial service as Kim, Drew, and Josslyn will struggle with this process.

-General Hospital spoilers indicate that there’s more Dawn of Day drama coming this week too, and viewers will get scenes with many fan-favorites like Scott, Lucy, and Felicia.
-The week of May 13 will be jam-packed with action and fans won’t want to miss a minute of what’s on the way.
+General Hospital spoilers indicate that there’s more Dawn of Day drama coming this week, too, and viewers will get scenes with many fan-favorites like Scott, Lucy, and Felicia.
+The week of May 13 will be jam-packed with action, and fans won’t want to miss a minute of what’s on the way.